Armenia–Singapore relations: Modern-day relations

 In 1965, Singapore declared independence after being expelled from the Federation of Malaya.
 Singapore established diplomatic relations with the Soviet Union, which Armenia was part of as Armenian SSR.
 On August 23, 1990, Armenia declared independence from the Soviet Union, and Singapore and Armenia established diplomatic relations on July 1, 1992.

-In September 2009, Minister Mentor of Singapore Lee Kuan Yew visited Armenia, where he was received by Prime Minister of Armenia Serzh Sargsyan.
+In September 2009, Minister Mentor of Singapore Lee Kuan Yew visited Armenia, where he was received by President of Armenia Serzh Sargsyan.
 During his visit, Lee was awarded the Armenian state award of Order of Honor, for his contribution to the establishment and deepening of relations between the two countries.

 In 2012, Sargsyan, who was then President of Armenia, visited Singapore, becoming the first Armenian head of state to visit Singapore.
 During the visit, Sargsyan and Prime Minister of Singapore Lee Hsien Loong reaffirmed the friendly bilateral relations and discussed ways to strengthen cooperation between the two countries.
 They also exchanged views on developments in their respective regions.
 President of Singapore Tony Tan Keng Yam and PM Lee paid tribute to the contributions made by the Armenian community to Singapore's early development.
 The foreign ministers of the two countries signed the MoU on Cooperation in the Field of Culture, which aims to foster greater intercultural cooperation and understanding between Armenia and Singapore, and an agreement on the terms of mutual waiver of visa requirements for holders of diplomatic and official passports.

 In July 2017, an agreement was signed between Armenia and Singapore on establishing air traffic between the two countries.
 In March 2018, Armenia introduced a visa-free regime for citizens of Singapore.

-On July 7, 2019, Armenian Prime Minister Nikol Pashinyan and his wife arrived in Singapore on an official visit.
+On 7 July 2019, Armenian Prime Minister Nikol Pashinyan and his wife arrived in Singapore on an official visit.
 They attended the unveiling of a monument to the orchid Vanda Miss Joaquim at the Armenian Street.
 During this visit, an agreement on the Avoidance of Double Taxation was signed between Armenia and Singapore, as well as MoUs on strengthening cooperation in tourism and education.
 In order to develop tourism, the prime ministers of the two countries agreed to hold Armenian Culture Day in Singapore.
 On September 28, 2019, Prime Minister Lee arrived in Armenia with his wife on an official visit, where he met with Pashinyan and Armenian President Armen Sarkissian.